 Hemp is naturally resistant to fungus and insects and does not require pesticides during its cultivation like cotton, which is a very delicate plant that needs insecticides and pesticides for it to effectively grow.

 The cultivation of hemp is a cost-effective and healthier venture for any crop or grain farmer.

 Limited Herbicides & Pesticides

 Hemp naturally restrains or suppresses weed growth.
 This is because it quickly grows to a height of 5 meters, with dense foliage that blocks the growth of weeds.
 Herbicides are not required during planting, further alleviating the ecological problems associated with chemical planting of fibers.

-Unlike cotton that requires a significant amount of water during its growth cycle, hemp can quickly grow and mature with little to no irrigation.
+Unlike cotton, which requires a significant amount o water during the grow cycle, hemp grows and matures quickly, with little to no irrigation.
 Hemp has deep tap roots that enable it to reach and make use of deep subsoil water.

 ESG is an important aspect of Canadian Rockies Hemp Corp.

 CRHC has developed and adheres to a set of socially conscious criteria standards.
 Our ESG helps manage/govern relationships with employees, suppliers, customers, and the communities where we operate.